hsherl/hsherl.github.io/content/supervisions/ethics.md

 Primary reading:

 - Aristotle, *Nicomachean Ethics* (Book 2, chs.
 1--7; Book 6, chs.
-9--11)
+9--11).
-- Alfano, 'Character as Moral Fiction'
+- Alfano, 'Character as Moral Fiction'.
-- Annas, 'Intelligent Virtue'
+- Annas, 'Intelligent Virtue'.
-- Anscombe, 'Modern Moral Philosophy'
+- Anscombe, 'Modern Moral Philosophy'.
-- Wolf, 'Moral Psychology and the Unity of the Virtues'
+- Wolf, 'Moral Psychology and the Unity of the Virtues'.

 Further reading:

-- Alfano (Ed.), *Current Controversies in Virtue Theory* ()
+- Alfano (Ed.), *Current Controversies in Virtue Theory*.
-- Snow, *The Oxford Handbook of Essays on Aristotle's Ethics Virtue*
+- Snow, *The Oxford Handbook of Essays on Aristotle's Ethics Virtue*.
-- Badhwar, 'The Limited Unity of Virtue'
+- Badhwar, 'The Limited Unity of Virtue'.
-- Broadie, 'The Problem of Practical Intellect in Aristotle’s Ethics'
+- Broadie, 'The Problem of Practical Intellect in Aristotle’s Ethics'.
-- Doris, 'Persons, Situations, and Virtue Ethics'
+- Doris, 'Persons, Situations, and Virtue Ethics'.
-- Foot, 'Virtues and Vices'
+- Foot, 'Virtues and Vices'.
-- Harman, 'Moral Philosophy Meets Social Psychology: Virtue Ethics and the Fundamental Attribution Error'
+- Harman, 'Moral Philosophy Meets Social Psychology: Virtue Ethics and the Fundamental Attribution Error'.
-- Hursthouse, 'The Central Doctrine of the Mean'
+- Hursthouse, 'The Central Doctrine of the Mean'.
-- Kamtekar, 'Situationism and Virtue Ethics on the Content of Our Character'
+- Kamtekar, 'Situationism and Virtue Ethics on the Content of Our Character'.
-- McDowell, 'Virtue and Reason'
+- McDowell, 'Virtue and Reason'.
-- Nussbaum, 'Non‐Relative Virtues: An Aristotelian Approach'
+- Nussbaum, 'Non‐Relative Virtues: An Aristotelian Approach'.
-- Pakaluk, 'Aristotle's Nicomachean Ethics: An introduction'
+- Pakaluk, 'Aristotle's Nicomachean Ethics: An introduction'.
-- Prinz, 'The Normativity Challenge: Cultural Psychology Provides the Real Threat to Virtue Ethics'
+- Prinz, 'The Normativity Challenge: Cultural Psychology Provides the Real Threat to Virtue Ethics'.
-- Railton, 'Two Cheers for Virtue: or, Might Virtue Be Habit Forming?'
+- Railton, 'Two Cheers for Virtue: or, Might Virtue Be Habit Forming?'.
-- Rorty, *Essays on Aristotle's Ethics*
+- Rorty, *Essays on Aristotle's Ethics*.
-- Russell, 'Phronesis and the Virtues'
+- Russell, 'Phronesis and the Virtues'.
-- Snow, 'Comments on Intelligent Virtue: Outsmarting Situationism'
+- Snow, 'Comments on Intelligent Virtue: Outsmarting Situationism'.
-- Sreenivasan, 'Errors about Errors: Virtue Theory and Trait Attribution'
+- Sreenivasan, 'Errors about Errors: Virtue Theory and Trait Attribution'.